hcbaker/Klyda/README.md

 The Klyda project has been created to aid in quick credential based attacks against online web applications.<br />
 Klyda supports the use from simple password sprays, to large multithreaded dictionary attacks.

 Klyda is a new project, and I am looking for any contributions; including wordlists contributions.
-Any help is very appreciated.
+Any help is very appreciated.<br />
-The script works by injecting given credentials into requests, and narrowing down successful results via blacklists of strings, status codes, or content lenghts.
-Since you specify the data for Klyda to blacklist, false positives are non-apparent.

 Klyda offers simple, easy to remember usage; however, still offers configurability for your needs:
 - Mulithreaded tasks
 - Combine wordlists for larger scale attacks